appbaseio/Docs/src/v2.0/rest/api-reference.md

 ### Delete vertex edges

-Delete specific (or all) data properties of a vertex.
+Delete specific (or all) edges of a vertex.

 > **Example Request**
 ```curl